tatami-inc/tatami/README.md

 - `prefer_rows()` indicates whether a matrix is more efficiently access along its rows (e.g., row-major dense matrices).

-This allows client developers to design special code paths to take advantage of these properties - the [`colsums.cpp`](https://github.com/LTLA/tatami/tree/master/gallery/colsums.cpp) example is particularly demonstrative.
+This allows client developers to design special code paths to take advantage of these properties - the [`colsums.cpp`](https://github.com/LTLA/tatami/tree/master/gallery/src/colsums.cpp) example is particularly demonstrative.

 All methods in **tatami** are `const` and thus can be used concurrently.
 Any mutable information that needs to persist across API calls is handled by passing a writeable pointer to a `workspace` object to each call.
-This can be used to cache information across calls for greater efficiency, e.g., when iterating across consecutive rows or columns of a matrix.
+This can be used to cache information across calls for greater efficiency, e.g., when iterating across consecutive rows or columns of a matrix;
+run the [`sparse_workspace.cpp`](https://github.com/LTLA/tatami/tree/master/gallery/src/sparse_workspace.cpp) example to compare performance.

 ```cpp
 auto wrk = mat->new_workspace(true);